yq605879396/CapVis/README.md

 ### 1. Visualization On Website (main part)
 python App.py
-Then open "http://127.0.0.1:5000/home/" in Chrome please upload an image from image test or you can whatever image but generate a vector for it before upload it, for details see:
+Then open "http://127.0.0.1:5000/home/" in Chrome please upload an image from image test or you can whatever image but generate a vector for it before upload it.
-?????

 ### 2. Test a photo and plot the image
 python caption.py --model='pretrained/BEST_checkpoint_flickr30k_5_cap_per_img_5_min_word_freq.pth.tar' --word_map='pretrained/WORDMAP_flickr30k_5_cap_per_img_5_min_word_freq.json' --beam_size=5 --img='image_for_test/test7.jpg'